 That said, you could still make some choices to keep your fabrication costs low.
 One of the most important is the edge profile.
 Edge treatments refer to the design of the edges of your countertops, and they range from simple square edges to fabulously ornate ones.

 Granite for kitchen countertops does not have to break the bank.
-Make the right choices and you can get the best of both worlds.
-We at Cabinet Land Kitchen and Beyond can help you make the best decisions for your kitchen remodel.
+Make the right choices, and you can get the best of both worlds.
+We at Cabinet Land Kitchen and Beyond can help you make the best kitchen countertop decisions for your kitchen remodel.

 We are a local remodeling company with a showroom located in Schaumburg, Illinois.
 Our service Chicago land and have the expertise and resources to complete virtually any type of kitchen remodel – ON TIME and ON BUDGET with top quality craftsmanship that will exceed your expectations.